Image showing Lokalise translating apps into different languages

 Step 2: Upload your files or add new keys

 To import your .strings file to Lokalise, click Upload in the top menu and drag Localizable.strings to the drop area.
-Alternatively, you can translation keys manually in your project.
+Alternatively, you can translate keys manually in your project.

 Step 3: Invite team members

-Getting localization work done quick requires a team of contributors.
+Getting localization work done quickly requires a team of contributors.
 Switch to the Contributors section by clicking the icon in the project’s icon bar and start adding teammates.
-Any user can be granted admin privileges, i.e. the same rights on the project as you.
-If a user is not an admin, you can specify per-language access to the project specifying some languages as reference (read-only) or contributable (read and update).
+Any user can be granted admin privileges, i.e., the same rights on the project as you.
+If a user is not an admin, you can set per-language access to the project, specifying some languages as reference (read-only) or contributable (read and update).
 Only admins have access to key modification, importing, exporting, settings, etc.

 Step 4: Edit!